kmora3005/reactnd-project-readable-starter/README.md

 ## API Server

 Information about the API server and how to use it can be found in its [README file](api-server/README.md).

+## Contributing

+This project is only to learn react so you can't contribute it.

+## License

+This project is licensed under the terms of the MIT licens